‘The Poor Man’s North Pole’: Camping in the Sahara Desert

 However, the whole process of seriously entertaining such a far-fetched notion made lesser plans seem much more easily attainable.
 It’s like jumping a gap easily by aiming to land much further across than you need to.

 So I started to think about Morocco.
 Marrakech is reached cheaply using Easyjet and the country extends into the desert far enough for a total greenhorn to risk dying of thirst.
 In which case where exactly should I aim for?

 Arriving at the Djemaa el Fna in search of sustenance, we found its madness and wonder unfolding beneath a huge, lambent moon.
-We dived deep into the chaos and clamour of the food stalls and revelled in greasy-fingered pleasure as the stallholders punted calamar and conger eel to jaded Moroccans and their eager children.
+We dived deep into the chaos and clamor of the food stalls and reveled in greasy-fingered pleasure as the stallholders punted calamari and conger eel to jaded Moroccans and their eager children.

 Olives, Cheese and Apricot Jam

 At the bus stop in Zagora, we faced down some distinctly languorous hassle from the local touts and breakfasted at a street corner café, warming ourselves like lizards in the morning sun.